HL7-DaVinci/CDS-Library/CQLCookbook.md

-library HomeOxygenTherapyPrepopulation version '0.1.0' using FHIR version '4.0.0' include FHIRHelpers version '4.0.0' called FHIRHelpers
+library HomeOxygenTherapyPrepopulation version '0.1.0' using FHIR version '4.0.0' include FHIRHelpers version '4.0.0' called FHIRHelpers include CDS_Connect_Commons_for_FHIRv400 version '1.0.2' called CDS include DTRHelpers version '0.1.0' called DTR
 ```
 *Notes:*
   - Library name should match CQL filename (without the version number).
+  - These three libraries should always be included within a DRLS prepopulation file:
+      - `FHIRHelpers`: Contains many useful functions to fetch data within FHIR Resources
+      - `CDS_Connect_Commons`: Contains many FHIR Resource-specific helper functions
+      - `DTRHelpers`: Contains DRLS-specific functions that specifically help with rendering querires to the questionnaire
-  - The FHIRHelpers library should always be included as it contains many useful functions to fetch data within FHIR Resources.
-Below the FHIRHelpers inclusion, be sure to include any other helper libraries that contain functions you use in your CQL prepopulation file.
+  - Be sure to include any additional libraries that contain functions you use in your CQL prepopulation file.

 ### B) Codesystems
 Define the codesystems that will be used within the patient's FHIR resources.